benNurtjipta/benNurtjipta/README.md

 career in web development.

-Since Sept_24 i am studying at DigitalCareerInstitute to learn coding and starting my first projects.
+Since Sept_24 i am studying at DigitalCareerInstitute to learn coding and to start my first projects.

 I grew up with [C64 - Atari ST - Amiga 500 - MS-DOS]
 and had my first coding experiences with Basic & C.

 ```
 ---